 Another 37 words(3 lines of text) are included under the topic Early Mowbray Notables in all our PDF Extended History products.

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Mowbray or a variant listed above:

-Mowbray Settlers in the United States in the 18th Century
+Mowbray Settlers in United States in the 18th Century

-Mowbray Settlers in the United States in the 19th Century
+Mowbray Settlers in United States in the 19th Century